 I use the mood board we create for inspiration while I'm designing and to help me stay consistent during the process.
 I actually keep your mood board open on the side of everything I’m working on for your brand to make sure I’m staying true to our original vision.

-It’s also there to act as a guide for you moving forward and implementing your new branding in a consistent way.
+The mood board is useful long after we finish our work together, too.
+It is there to act as a guide for you moving forward and implementing your new branding in a consistent way.
 Want to post an image on Instagram but you're not sure if it fits?
-Open it up next to your mood board and see if it looks like a match made in heaven.
+Open it up next to your mood board and see if it matches the same visual rhythm.

 The process of creating a mood board is pretty simple, but I put a lot of thought into each one.

 I start by analyzing the answers from your brand discovery questionnaire and the visuals from the Pinterest board that you’ll create during the pre-work phase.